ste-lor/HowtoPython-VirtualEnvironment/README.md

 # HowtoPython-VirtualEnvironment
 Some open source programs are not always immediately compatible with the latest Python version.
-Thus, it is suitable to create a virtual environment and decouple your main Python and work within the virtual env.
+Thus, it is suitable to create virtual environments and decouple your main Python and work within the virtual env.
 This avoids that the different Python versions influence each other.

 <br />